chimera-linux/chimera-linux.github.io/_docs/installation/images.md

 ### Desktop images

 Desktop images come with a full graphical environment.
 The official desktop for Chimera is GNOME.
+There are also images with KDE Plasma.
-There are other graphical environments available in the repositories.
+Other graphical environments are available in the repositories.

-If you want a GNOME setup, you will want to use a desktop image.
-It comes with a more complete environment including a web browser and other basic software.
+Note that any image can be used to install any desktop.
+The images merely boot into that desktop for the live environment and a local (non-network) installation will by default install it.

-Desktop images by default boot into a Wayland environment.
-There is a separate bootloader option if that does not work for you for some reason.
+Desktop images boot into a Wayland environment.

 ## Device images